projectcalico/calico/master/usage/routereflector/calico-routereflector.md

 > Note: If you require TLS/SSL enabled etcd, see the [section below](#route-reflector-with-tlsssl-etcd)
 > for details on how to start the route reflector.

-#### Adding the Route Reflector into etcd
+#### Configuring the Route Reflector

+Each Route Reflector instance reads its configuration from etcd (necessarily the same etcdv2 cluster that Calico is using).
+At present, there is no `calicoctl` integration to allow you to configure the Route Reflector.
-Add an entry in etcd for this Route Reflector.
-This tells the Route Reflector to participate in peering, and provides enough information to allow the Route Reflector instances to automatically form a full BGP mesh.
+To configure Calico to use the Route Reflector it is necessary to explicitly add an entry into etcd.
+The etcd configuration serves two purposes: it tells the Route Reflector to participate in peering, and it provides sufficient information to allow all of the Route Reflector instances to automatically form a full BGP mesh.

 The configuration for the Route Reflector is stored for IPv4 at: